Exact results in two dimensional chiral hydrodynamics with gravitational anomalies: Abstract

 \section{Abstract}

 An exact formulation of two dimensional chiral hydrodynamics with diffeomorphism and conformal anomalies is provided.
 The constitutive relation involving the stress tensor is computed.
-This relation is analogous to the corresponding relation for an ideal fluid, appropriately modified to include the chirality property.
+It reveals a one parameter class of solutions which is a new result.
+For a particular value of this parameter, the results found in the gradient expansion scheme are reproduced.
+Moreover, the constitutive relation is analogous to the corresponding relation for an ideal fluid, appropriately modified to include the chirality property, which has also been derived here.